 2 tablespoons sea salt

-This is the starter, and will help speed up the fermentation process, if you like.
+Whey is the starter, and will help speed up the fermentation process.
 Some people use a starter all the time, and others are not fans of this method.
 I usually try to add the starter, but not always.
 If you are sure to add enough salt, the starter is not necessary.

 Directions for Spicy Carrot Sauerkraut:

 Step 1) Remove the top layer of leaves from the cabbage.
 Compost these.
 Then remove one more set of leaves---this leaf(ves) will be used to cover the sauerkraut as it ferments later on, so just set it aside.